-On Wednesday I spoke about my experience giving birth a second time and some suggestions on how to approach recovery.
+On Wednesday I spoke about my experience giving birth a second time and some suggestions on how to approach recovery from pregnancy.
 For my part I have found that the renewed ability to breathe, to feel and to move (not matter how difficult), have been true gifts in a period of physical and emotional turmoil.

 If you haven’t already had a chance, I recommend giving Jill’s Healthy Pregnancy webinar a go as there are many tips and sequences that are gentle and appropriate post-partum.
-Beyond the webinar, here are two of my favourite post-natal moves that have given me tremendous relief.
+Beyond the webinar, here are two of my favourite postpartum exercises that have given me tremendous relief.

 Unshackle Your Breath and Ease Low Back Pain